 No matter what the source, don’t plant unidentified seeds because you don’t know if they are invasive or not.
 An “invasive species” is a non-native (or alien) to the ecosystem and whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
 The term can apply to plants, insects or animals.
 You can read more on which species are considered invasive for Texas at TexasInvasives.org.
 You can get help identifying mystery plants by contacting the Master Gardener Help Desk or Ask the Agents.

-Visit the Travis County Horticulture page and help with vegetable gardening, ornamental plants, pests, and more.
+Visit the Travis County Horticulture page to get help with vegetable gardening, ornamental plants, pests, and more.